Now more than ever we must put the energy sourced from the Sun and lighting to work

 - Standard battery for “extended battery life”

-- Rechargeable battery for “forever-battery” operation
+- Rechargeable battery for “lifelong-battery” operation

 The M3 is a self-contained solution, integrating: